 Dr. Hazel Clark is Professor of Design Studies and Fashion Studies at Parsons School of Design where she teaches on the MA Fashion Studies program.
 She has works internationally and her research and writing covers fashion in China, fashion curation, the everyday, and the politics and ethics of fashion.

 Fashion Illustrator, Dior’s Artist-in-Residence

 Bil Donovan is one of todays most accomplished and revered fashion illustrators, deemed so by Christian Dior, who appointed him their first Artist-in-Residence for Dior Beauty in 2009, a role he continues to serve in as illustrator for the brand.
+Donovan’s illustrations are included in the Permanent collection of the Metropolitan Museum of Art’s Costume Institute.
 Donovan utilizes an innate sense of selectivity in his work to communicate the essence of glamour, luxury and style.